 ACTION PLAN

 GOAL ALIGNMENT WITH BCC STRATEGIC PRIORITIES OBJECTIVE ACTIONS/TASKS REQUIRED TO ACHIEVE OBJECTIVE OUTCOMES, MEASURES, and ASSESSMENT

-#1 Revitalize the discipline with more offerings.
-List all that apply: #1- Foster an innovative learning environment that respects diversity.
-Create new POLI courses (Done and pending final approval) two year cycle If successful, courses will be on the schedule by the next Full program review in 2018
+#1 Revitalize the discipline with more offerings. #1- Foster an innovative learning #1 and pending final approval) two year cycle If successful, courses will be on the schedule by the next Full program review in 2018

-college learning experience. #3- Promote and support student Offer new courses when approved Get on a two year cycle and promote to students If successful, courses will be on the schedule by the next Full program review in 2018
+#2- Provide students a successful college learning experience. #3- Promote and support student #2 Offer new courses when approved Get on a two year cycle and promote to students If successful, courses will be on the schedule by the next Full program review in 2018

-engagement. #3 Offer courses on in multiple delivery methods Allow adjuncts enough time to create and effectively build interest for new courses If successful, courses will be on the schedule by the next Full program review in 2018
+Offer courses on in multiple delivery methods Allow adjuncts enough time to create and effectively build interest for new courses If successful, courses will be on the schedule by the next Full program review in 2018

 Additional Information:

 #2 List all that apply: #1

 #2

 #3

-Additional Information:
+Additional Information: •

 #3 List all that apply: #1

 #2

 #3

-Additional Information:
+Additional Information: •